Zipline uses fixed wing drones to remotely deliver vaccines medicines and supplies.

 Provided by Zipline as a part of the service

-– A drone can deliver a product in about 15 minutes, can complete 150 blood deliveries per day, and is capable of flying up to 75 mph with a range of about 93 miles.
+The drones can deliver a product in about 15 minutes.
+They are capable of flying up to 75 mph with a range of about 93 miles.
 Each drone can support a payload of up to 3½ pounds.

-Drone guidance system which logs the GPS coordinates for a received request and prints a delivery box label with a scannable code that programs the drone’s flight plan.
-Zipline is designing a custom guidance system..
-Thermally insulated packaging for the medicines and blood.
+Drone guidance system that logs the GPS coordinates for a received request and prints a delivery box label with a scannable code that programs the drone’s flight plan, thermally insulated packaging for the medicines, and blood.
+Zipline is also designing a custom guidance system.

-Scott JE, Scott CH.
-Drone Delivery Models for Healthcare.
-Proceedings of the 50th Hawaii International Conference on System Sciences2017.
-2017 Jan 4.
+Scott, J.E. and Scott, C.H., 2017, Drone Delivery Models for Healthcare, Proceedings of the 50th Hawaii International Conference on System Sciences 2017.

 In context photographs (0)

 You can use the form below to contribute a photo of this product.

 In context files & documents (0)